KiLiG-fcx/SI507-project/README.md

 There is also a dropdown to choose the state, and a date selection bar.
 The default value is Michigan on 01/01/2020.
 The range is from 01/01/2015 to 12/31/2021.

-After selection, you will be able to see the pollution map of a certain type of pollutant
+After selection, you will be able to see the pollution map of a certain type of pollutant of a state on one day.

+### Right sidebar
+You can choose the number of tweets you'd like to see by the dropdown box.
+(5, 10, 20)

+The default number is 10.